 The good news is that it is not only cheaper but also easier than you think.
 For example, lighting makes about 10 percent of your energy cost due to the frequent use of standard incandescent bulbs.
-You will be surprised to know that just by replacing those incandescent bulbs with compact fluorescents bulbs, 75 percent of energy can be saved.
-That means now without skipping the beat you can save more money with some incredibly simply efficiency fixes.
+You will be surprised to know that just by replacing those incandescent bulbs with compact fluorescent bulbs, 75 percent of energy can be saved.
+That means now without skipping the beat you can save more money with some incredibly simple efficiency fixes.
 You no longer need to worry about that if you do not know how to do it.

-Below are some tips that may help you cut down your energy footprint, and make your environmental impact as well as energy bill smaller.
+Below are some tips that may help you cut down your energy footprint, and make your environmental impact as well as your energy bill smaller.

-Energy Efficient Home Upgrades
+Energy-Efficient Home Upgrades